A Yogurt Bowl is the perfect simple and delicious breakfast recipe. Pile it high with all your favorite fruits, nuts, granola, and honey!

 Flavor and ingredient-wise, there is no real difference between the two.
-In the battle between yogurt bowl vs yogurt parfait, the bowl always wins in my house because it’s easier to make.
+In the battle between the bowl vs the parfait, the bowl always wins in my house because it’s easier to make.

-I love a yogurt bowl as a quick and filling breakfast idea, and my kids think they’re the perfect afternoon snack.
+I love it as a quick and filling breakfast idea, and my kids think they’re the perfect afternoon snack.
 We also love a bowl as a sweet treat after dinner while we wind down and play games or watch a show together.

-You can make a yogurt bowl ahead of time.
+You can make them ahead of time.
 Make sure to store it in a sealed container in the refrigerator.
 For best results, do not add the granola until you are ready to eat, as it will get soggy.

-You can make yogurt bowls one to two days in advance.
+You can make yours one to two days in advance.

 It is not necessary to use honey in your yogurt bowl.
 If you don’t care for the flavor of honey, Greek Yogurt can also be sweetened with just fruit, fruit juice, brown sugar, white sugar, maple syrup, agave, coconut sugar, jelly, jam, or any other sweetening agent.

 For a completely processed-sugar free breakfast bowl, try using mashed berries!